mappls-api/mappls-android-sdk/docs/v1.0.0/Getting-Started.md

 Powered with India's most comprehensive and robust mapping functionalities.

-1. You can get your api key to be used in this document here: [https://about.mappls.com/api/signup](https://about.mappls.com/api/signup)
+1. You can get your api key to be used in this document here: [https://apis.mappls.com/console/](https://apis.mappls.com/console/)

 2. The sample code is provided to help you understand the basic functionality of Mappls maps & REST APIs working on **Android** native development platform.

-4. Explore through [238 nations](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) with **Global Search, Routing and Mapping APIs & SDKs** by Mappls.
+4. Explore through [200 + nations with Global Search](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) with **Global Search, Routing and Mapping APIs & SDKs** by Mappls.

 ## [Getting Started](#getting-started)